XplaiNLP/xplainlp.github.io/content/publication/FitCF/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
     - Qianli Wang
-    - Dr. Nils Feldhus
+    - Nils Feldhus
-    - admin
+    - Vera Schmitt
 # Author notes (optional)
 author_notes: